 Two field practicals each of four hours duration: pattern and process in forests; ecological restoration.

 One three-hour lab practical to analyse and interpret data from the field practicals.

-There are nine 2-hour lecture/seminar sessions.
-The syllabus of the module has been divided into approximately five equal-sized sections.
-The content of each will be introduced in ca. 2 hours of lectures (= 10 hours), 1 hour to introduce module, 1 to introduce choice of assessed seminar topics and 1 hour to help preparation for the exam
+The syllabus of the module has been divided into approximately eight equal-sized sections.
+The content of each will be introduced in ca. 1 hour of lectures (= 9 hours), 1 hour to introduce module, and 2 hours to help preparation for the assessments and exam.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Numeracy - Proficiency in using numbers at appropriate levels of accuracy

 - Computer Literacy - Proficiency in using a varied range of computer software